Superiority of atorvastatin over rosuvastatin

 The dosing and administration of atorvastatin and rosuvastatin can vary depending on the individual patient and their specific lipid profile.
 However, both drugs are typically taken orally with or without food, once daily.
 It is important to follow the prescribed dosage and instructions provided by the healthcare provider to ensure optimal efficacy and safety.

-See also Rosuvastatin and bioequivalence
+See also Rosuvastatin calcium assay

 Drug Atorvastatin Rosuvastatin